Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **-** requires specific cards and a lot of money to remove

 Another idea is to not use fairy spawns, focus on defense and use *energy golem* to power up itself.
 If you can get to a 4 card deck you can play *energy golem* over and over.
 For this strategy you don't want too many non exile cards, since you ideally want a 4 card deck.
-The only shield card worth taking is *apprentice guard* and it's a must.
+The only shield card worth taking is *Apprentice guard* and it's a must.
 You want *Wizard III* too so you're left with one available slot.
 Here are my preferred choices:
 - *Mud golem*, this means one less card to remove and you can still use it for weak or as a shield option when blocked
 - *Seeker of the light*, protects you from silence mostly but also curse and can recover small hp loss (wound, skeletons)
 - *Magic leaf*, can give you some free magic cards, can recover a lot of HP with some strength and can transition into a *Dark sigil* build